situmtech/situm-android-getting-started/README.md

 ```

-And dont forget to stop the service in the onDestroy or any method you consider.
+Also, do not forget to stop the service in the onDestroy or any other method you might consider for this purpose.
 ```java
 SitumSdk.locationManager().removeUpdates(locationListener);
 ```